vvolhejn/Twentie/README.md

 This allows Melee to be at the character select screen upon startup, for example.

 5. Run ```bin/Debug/Twentie``` to start the bot.
 Then start Melee in Dolphin.
 You must start the bot before Melee.

+*(Note: Because of how Dolphin reads to the named pipe, it will expect different decimal marks based on your locale (decimal point vs. decimal comma).
+If the bot's inputs seem strange (ex: doesn't select its character correctly), try changing the COMMAS constant in Controller.cpp and then recompiling.)*